Pumped-storage hydroelectricity: Underwater reservoirs

-In March 2017 the research project StEnSea (Storing Energy at Sea) announced their successful completion of a four-week test of a pumped storage underwater reservoir.
-In this configuration a hollow sphere submerged and anchored at great depth acts as the lower reservoir, while the upper reservoir is the enclosing body of water.
+In March 2017, the research project StEnSea (Storing Energy at Sea) announced their successful completion of a four-week test of a pumped storage underwater reservoir.
+In this configuration, a hollow sphere submerged and anchored at great depth acts as the lower reservoir, while the upper reservoir is the enclosing body of water.
 Electricity is created when water is let in via a reversible turbine integrated into the sphere.
-During off-peak hours the turbine changes direction and pumps the water out again, using "surplus" electricity from the grid.
-The quantity of power created when water is let in grows proportionally to the height of the column of water above the sphere, in other words: the deeper the sphere is located, the more densely it can store energy.
+During off-peak hours, the turbine changes direction and pumps the water out again, using "surplus" electricity from the grid.

-As such the energy storage capacity of the submerged reservoir is not governed by the gravitational energy in the traditional sense, but rather by the vertical pressure variation.
+The quantity of power created when water is let in, grows proportionally to the height of the column of water above the sphere.
+In other words: the deeper the sphere is located, the more densely it can store energy.

-While StEnSea's test took place at a depth of 100 m in the fresh water Lake Constance, the technology is foreseen to be used in salt water at greater depths.
-Since the submerged reservoir needs only a connecting electrical cable, the depth at which it can be employed is limited only by the depth at which the turbine can function, currently limited to 700 m.
-The challenge of designing salt water pumped storage in this underwater configuration brings a range of advantages:
+As such, the energy storage capacity of the submerged reservoir is not governed by the gravitational energy in the traditional sense, but by the vertical pressure variation.